Learn how to keep your trees safe from wildlife inexpensively and naturally.

 The short answer is that this course will help both rural and suburban gardeners individually protect their trees from deer and rodents without having to fence the entire property.

-While deer and other wildlife may be more prevalent in rural areas, more and more suburban and city limits are becoming inundated with deer.
+In recent decades, more and more suburban and city limits are becoming inundated with deer.
+Deer are so adaptable!

 The methods presented in this course will help you protect your trees whether you are living in or out of city limits.